chp-legacy/chainpoint-node/README.md

 ### What does a Node do?

-Chainpoint Nodes aggregate incoming hashes into a Merkle tree every second.
+Chainpoint Nodes aggregate incoming hashes into a Merkle tree every five seconds.
 The Merkle root is submitted to Chainpoint Core for anchoring to public blockchains.

 Nodes allow clients to retrieve proofs for hashes that were previously submitted.